Building the Observability Stack

 CollectionGathering and forwarding dataalloy

-Step 1: Create Monitoring Namespace
+Step 1: Create the Monitoring Namespace

 kubectl create namespace monitoring